wildjames/flashcards/flashcard-frontend/README.md

   - [x] The "Flashcard Quiz" header is not centered, and besides it should be on the left
   - [x] The flashcards themselves have a log of styling, which should be in the assets
 - [ ] The registration page has a lot of styling in it.
 Move that to the assets
-- The GroupInfo page is a mess.
+- [x] The GroupInfo page is a mess.
 Clean it up
-    - [ ] The GroupCardsTable has a log of styling in it.
-Remove that

 ## Bulk imports